 c.
 SECRETARIAL AUDITORS:

-In terms of the provisions of Section 204 of Companies Act 2013 M/s Rathi andAssociates Practicing Company Secretaries Mumbai have been re-appointed by the Board asSecretarial Auditors of Company for the financial year 2016-17.
+In terms of the provisions of Section 204 of the Companies Act 2013 M/s Rathi andAssociates Practicing Company Secretaries Mumbai have been re-appointed by the Board asSecretarial Auditors of Company for the F.Y.
+2018-19.

 d.
 SECRETARIAL AUDIT REPORT: